open/close all folders

 - ...and again after she possesses Rebecca.

 - Evil Matriarch: In the first game.
-In the sequel, The Many pissed her off way too much for her to remain this.
+In the sequel, the Many pissed her off by rebelling.

 - Evil Sounds Deep: SHODAN was programmed with a kindly concierge voice to guide visitors on Citadel Station.
 Normally, she still talks like one.
 When she needs to express anger or intimidation, her voice slows down and the reverb kicks in.